-The mission of the Open Space and Trails Division is to acquire open space and create a comprehensive trail system that allows for the enjoyment of the outdoors and promotes a healthy environment for people, nature and community.
+The mission of the Open Space and Trails Department is to acquire open space and create a comprehensive trail system that allows for the enjoyment of the outdoors and promotes a healthy environment for people, nature and community.

 Open Space and Trails Advisory Committee (OSTAC)

 The Open Space and Trails Advisory Committee is made up of seven citizen members at large (appointed by city council), one ex officio, non-voting council member and one ex officio alternate.
 Read more...

 Kristan PritzDirector1 DesCombes DriveBroomfield, CO 80020EmailPh: 303.438.6335Fx: 303.464.5808